Home > Sectors > Industry > Lean manufacturing: tools, limits and challenges

 Share this page :

 Optimising a company's performance by eliminating waste and improving efficiency.
 That's the aim of lean management.
-Applied mainly in industry (lean manufacturing), it is above all a state of mind to be adopted in order to continually improve company processes.
+Applied mainly in industry (lean manufacturing), it is above all a state of mind to be adopted in order to continually improve the company's processes.
 So what makes lean management an effective methodology?
 What are the main tools?
 What are the key stages in setting up a lean system?
 What are the challenges and limitations of implementing a lean system?
 Find out from Pierre Sarramaigna, an expert in management, production management and operational excellence.

 Lean manufacturing